jannisborn/gpxfix/README.md

 1. Clone repo and install libraries.
 2. If you run the file, the default windofw of the GUI shows up:
 ![alt text](Helper/Default.png "Main window in action")
-3. You see a coupe of options here, the first step should be to upload your GPX file
+3. You see a couple of options here, the first step should be to upload your GPX file
 4. You get a confirmation message once the file has been parsed successfully
 5. Press **Show Tracking Mistakes** to let the algorithm find the missing sections in your file.
 Per default a tracking mistake is defined as not having recorded a GPX trackpoint for at least **5 sec** with you having moved at least **400m**.
 I find this okay for cycling but you can change these parameters at the beginning of the code.